 - Restrict the client to preferred authentication methods to avoid slow, unused options.

-$ ssh -o PreferredAuthentications=publickey -o PubkeyAuthentication=yes example-fast
+$ ssh -o PreferredAuthentications=publickey -o PubkeyAuthentication=yes host-fast

 Limiting PreferredAuthentications prevents the client from trying slower mechanisms such as keyboard-interactive or GSSAPI when they are not needed.